heavenstime/gSmooth/README.md

 * img1.pgm     : Boat image for test.

 ## A matlab program for calculate coefficients and truncation errors
-* totalError.m : main program (Older version.
+* totalError.m : main program (A older version.
 It will be updated.)
   * output
     * coefficientsForC.txt : coefficients for C program.
     * dataPlotFunc.txt : data to plot function of approximated and true Gaussian function